tmtakashi/spherical-array-binaural-survey/README.md

 A survey of binaural rendering methods of spherical microphone array signals written in Japanese.

-Look at `main.pdf` to read the survey.
+Please look at `main.pdf` to read the survey.